 Best Affordable Leased Car Insurance: Buyer's Guide

-In most cases, you'd need higher liability limits and full coverage to meet your car lessor's requirements.
-Understanding the requirements and exploring different cost-saving strategies can help you find the best car insurance for your leased car without overpaying.
+In most cases, you'd need higher liability limits and full coverage to meet your lessor's requirements.
+Understanding these requirements and exploring different cost-saving strategies can help you find the best car insurance for your leased car without overpaying.

 How to Find the Cheapest Car Insurance for Leased Cars

-While insuring a leased car may be costly, especially if you're used to state minimum policies, there are ways to find the best car insurance quotes.
+While insuring a leased car costs more, especially if you're used to state minimum policies, there are ways to find the best car insurance quotes.
 Strategic approaches can help you save while meeting your lessor's requirements.

 - 1